 Sculpture comes very natural for me.
 My father is a master brick mason and my mother, a now retired Major in the Utah National Gaurd.
-I learned work ethic, work aesthetic and work efficiency from these great teachers.
+I learned work ethic, aesthetic and efficiency from these great teachers.
 I am a direct mixture of them and can see them in nearly every piece I create.
 My sculpture follows my drawing rather closely in the fact that it is usually the second step in my creative process.
 A 3-dimensional rendition of any idea allows me to see the art in a literal new light.
 Studying light and darkness, I can usually depict my ideas in great detail.
 My sculptures tend to go through an evolutionary cycle.
 I don't believe that they must stay what they are for their whole existence.
 That seems unnatural.
-Instead, i let my ideas push and pull my sculptures to fit their atmosphere.
+Instead, I let my ideas push and pull my sculptures to fit their atmosphere.

 The Evolution of Scarlet:

 Scarlet began as a wooden waterfall.
 Capturing the essence of life, I began to learn how to carve wood into water.

 Scarlet then took then became a multi-cell organism as I learned how to use stress and tension techniques in my installation sculptures.
 The wooden-cube armatures represent the building blocks of life (proteins).
 The wood-carved bones are strung together with yarn to show how delicate the human evolutionary process was and is.
 The bones are striving to work together with proteins to form muscles, and in turn, kinetic movement.
 And move it did...

 The Ontological Humanity Archangel